yasoobkamili/node/README.md

-1. This repository is focused on building seva using js
+1. life is just about "seva"